What Is JWH 018 Most Commonly Called?

 Summary Table: Comparing the Names and Attributes of JWH-018

-Below is a table summarizing key information about JWH-018 and its various aliases:
+Below is a table summarising key information about JWH-018 and its various aliases:

 Attribute | Details |